TheWolverine - Final 2019 Statistics For Every Former Michigan Wolverine In The NFL

 CB Brandon Watson, Jacksonville Jaguars

-Notched a season-best two tackles off the bench in the Jaguars' 38-20 triumph over Indianapolis … Watson competed in eight tilts (no starts) and posted five stops in 2019.
+Notched a season-best two tackles off the bench in the 6-10 Jaguars' 38-20 triumph over Indianapolis … Competed in eight contests (no starts) and posted five stops.

 P Matt Wile, Free Agent

-Was released by the Lions on Dec.
-5 and has been a free agent ever since … Wile had been on Detroit's practice squad after the team signed him on Nov.
-16 following his waiving by the Falcons … He appeared in two affairs with Atlanta, and averaged 48.3 yards on six punts, while dropping three of the six inside the opposing 20-yard line.
+Was released by the 3-12-1 Lions Dec.
+5 and has been a free agent ever since … Had been on Detroit's practice squad after the team signed him Nov.
+16 following his being waived by the Falcons … He appeared in two affairs with Atlanta, and averaged 48.3 yards on six punts, while dropping three of the six inside the opponents' 20-yard line.

 S Jarrod Wilson, Jacksonville Jaguars

-Racked up six tackles in Jacksonville's 38-20 win over the 7-9 Colts … Wilson earned the starting nod in all 16 clashes this season and recorded 79 tackles, four passes defended, two picks for a combined four yards and one forced fumble.
+Racked up six tackles in 6-10 Jacksonville's 38-20 win over the Colts … Earned the starting nod in all 16 clashes this season and recorded 79 tackles, four passes defended, two picks for a combined four yards and one forced fumble.

 Jarrod Wilson sniffed that one out and Mack stopped for a loss of six on the play. #Jaguars with a huge TFL.— Demetrius Harvey (@Demetrius82) December 29, 2019